 Waymarking - there are no official walking trails maintained by the government in Puglia nor waymarking.
 We have carefully constructed walking routes on mainly dirt paths and along rural trails but from time to time the farmers who also use these tracks may asphalt them.
 The maps are not of the same standard you would find in other walking destinations.
 However the countryside is wonderfully suited for walking and carefully reviewing the notes and visualising the route before you set out will optimise your walking and navigational experience.

 Make your own way to Lecce.
 From the train station you can walk to your accommodation (800m) or take a taxi (allow EUR15).
-A charming B&B in a 17th century building, located in the historical centre of the city, will be your home for 2 days.
+A charming B&B in an historic building, located in the historical centre of the city, will be your home for 2 days.
 This afternoon you are free to discover the main monuments of the capital of the Salento region, which are Baroque style.
 Dinner in a typical restaurant and overnight in Lecce.

 The focus today is Otranto, a little seaside village facing the Adriatic sea.
 Visit its Norman Cathedral to see the unique 'Tree of Life' mosaic floor.
 Hike along the coastline, discovering flowers and Mediterranean vegetation and the Saracen watchtowers.
 Train back to Lecce to your B&B.